Skip to main content

 A variety of tools support front-end development by making the process faster and more reliable.
 Code editors like Visual Studio Code provide syntax highlighting, extensions, and error detection to improve efficiency.
 Browser developer tools allow inspection and live editing of webpage elements, making debugging easier.

-Other tools, such as version control systems (e.g., Git), task runners (e.g., Gulp), and bundlers (e.g., Webpack), help manage code changes, automate repetitive tasks, and organize files.
+Other tools, such as version control systems (e.g., Git), task runners (e.g., Gulp), and bundlers (e.g., Webpack), aid in managing code changes, automating repetitive tasks, and organizing files.
 These tools play a critical role in modern front-end workflows, enabling teams to collaborate and deliver higher-quality code.

 Conclusion